 To test these values (or indeed any S values that are obtained) we should check what we produce against the lamp tests.
 The lamps are not entirely definitive, as we do not have any guarantees the lamps are not changing their output with time, but they provide a good sanity check on our S values.

-Conclusion
+Conclusion – Calculating Ozone Values

 Once a satisfactory S is obtained by any one of these methods, we can finally compute a value for ozone using one of the direct sun equations: